SAP-samples/cap-local-development-workshop/exercises/00/README.md

 - Select the "Codespaces" tab.
 - Choose to "Create codespace on main":
   ![github-create-codespace](assets/github-create-codespace.png)
-- When the codespace is ready (in another browser tab), you're all set.
+- When the codespace is ready (in another browser tab), you're all set

 ### Option 3 - dev space in SAP Business Application Studio